 Schirrmacher holds the honorary positions of President of the International Council of the International Society for Human Rights (Frankfurt) and of Co-President of Religions for Peace (New York),

-Schirrmacher has been ordained and consecrated in the Anglican tradition and is Archbishop of the Communio Messianica, a global independent Anglican community in 75 countries.
+Schirrmacher has been ordained and consecrated in the Anglican tradition and is Archbishop Coadjutor of the Communio Christiana under Archbishop William Mikler, a global independent Anglican community with a Reformed and Charismatic emphasis having historic succession lines from Anglican, Old Catholic, Orthodox and Oriental churches.
+In this function he works closely with the Communio Messianca, which connects believers and churches from an Oriental background in 75 countries.
 He has visited and worked with the heads of most leading Christian churches, as well as leaders from the whole Muslim world and other major religions.
 He has collaborated with the last two Popes, the Ecumenical Patriarch of the Orthodox Churches, and many other global church leaders on behalf of religious freedom.
 Schirrmacher is known for his lead role in developing the first-ever joint statement by the Vatican, the World Council of Churches, and the World Evangelical Alliance, “Christian Witness in a Multi-Religious World,” published in 2011, a milestone in church history.

 Schirrmacher has delivered guest lectures at more than 200 universities and institutions around the globe and visits 50 countries per year.
 He visited most countries of the world and many of their governments and highest religious leaders.
 He is recognized as one of the leading human rights experts worldwide and frequently testifies before parliaments, high courts, the United Nations and the Organization for Security and Co-operation in Europe.
 He has addressed commissions of the German parliament (Deutscher Bundestag), the British House of Lords, the EU Parliament, the US House of Representatives and the Supreme Court of Brazil.
 The major German newspaper Die Welt calls him one of the three leading experts on religious freedom globally.